syuzannaharutyunyan7/company_data_search_service/README.md

 * HTML structure is not always consistent
 * Some data is missing or incomplete
 * Parsing company details needs careful handling
-* I have drawbacks because officers and persons list is not scraped correctly and even in the H2 database writing the query and selecting them nothing is printed.
+* I have difficulty with scraping because officers and persons list is not scraped correctly and even in the H2 database writing the query and selecting them nothing is printed.

 ---